nilknow/elast/README.md

 # elast
 this is a compiler for c like grammar files

+## how to read this project
+just trace the commit logs

 ## things to know
 1. what's an executable file on Linux?
    1.1 `file file_path`